captain5336/faceku/readme.md

 ## 1. Brief Introduction
-- The class FaceModel provides models for face detect, feature encoding, compare
+- The class FaceModel provides models for face detect, feature encoding, recognition.
 - The class FaceKu provides methods to establish face database, including add, update, delete face, and load face features of known people stored in databases.
+- The application are built on algorithms of dlib face recognition.

 ##  2. Set up running environment